10 Tips for Managing Your Weight with Diabetesby Allison Bush Editor

 Count your calories

 Be honest about how much you eat, and track calories carefully.
 Studies on weight control that depend on self-reporting of food intake frequently reveal that subjects badly misjudge how much they eat (typically underestimating high-calorie foods and overestimating low-calorie foods).
-In one study, even dietitians underreported their calorie intake by 10%.

 Keep a diary